 B2B cohort analysis allows digital marketers to adapt campaigns and messaging based on insights gained from customer data.
 Furthermore, they can tailor their marketing activities and strategies to a specific target audience.
 Marketing teams can use it to group sales leads based on the type of campaigns that got them interested in the product, service, or brand.

 This process can be used to understand consumer purchasing behavior by using sales leads who positively respond to a particular method of inbound marketing within a specific day (or week).
 It can address questions like: How long does it take an average consumer to make a repeat purchase?
 Alternatively, what is the average time between purchases?
 How many customers buy from the brand again when they have a different purchase type?
 When were these customers last engaged with your brand?
 These questions all address the proper use of customer cohort analysis to help marketers better target the right customer.

 Cohort Analysis And The Business Of Ecommerce

 What is a customer retention analysis in business?
 Ecommerce is a highly competitive world.
 Brand recall is of paramount importance here, and so is brand loyalty.
 For both, cohort analysis can be of big help.
-Ecommerce marketers can use cohort analysis to understand the direction their brand is going in, so also their customers.
+Ecommerce marketers can use it to understand the direction their brand is going in, as also their customers.
 Cohort analysis tools are useful to track the effect of customer retention campaigns.

 More specifically, here’s how this form of analysis can be helpful for e-commerce marketers: